For most of us, Amazon is the place to buy products online.

 This point is quite disinteresting, but there are a few things to consider.

 First of all, go to this Amazon page.
-Then, you will see this:
+Here’s what you will see:

 Next, you have to decide whether you want to set up a professional seller account or you want to set up a basic account.